 In definition, a hard cost is the purchasing price of a hard asset.
 A hard cost is a direct cost; any tangible asset, that will usually hold intrinsic value.
 Examples of hard costs include company inventory, the purchasing of company equipment, or an advanced machine, or the purchasing of a building or land.
 A hard cost is fairly easy to estimate; this is because the cost is as-is when incurred.

 A soft cost has to do with the purchasing costs that are intangible.
 These are costs that are not considered to be direct costs; they are indirect costs.
 Soft costs could include financial, banking, accounting, or a company’s legal costs.
 Unlike a hard cost which is easy to calculate, a soft is more difficult to quantify.
 This is the case because soft costs are indirect costs which are also difficult to forecast since its growth can continue succeeding a project’s completion.

 What are Value Added Services

-Value added services have to do with services that are available at no cost, or at little cost, that promote a business primarily.
-Value added services are one of the ways that companies can deliver cost avoidance.
-Through value added services and goods, companies can avoid the incurment of future costs.
+Value-added services have to do with services that are available at no cost, or at little cost, that promotes a business primarily.
+Value-added services are one of the ways that companies can deliver cost avoidance.
+Through value-added services and goods, companies can avoid the increment of future costs.

 Examples of Soft Savings